Anthony Garcia (serial killer): Early life and medical employment

 In December, Garcia applied for, and received, a temporary license to practice medicine in Indiana, until he withdrew his application.
 In 2009, Garcia was hired to work as a contract physician in Chicago.

-In September of 2012, he again applied for a medical license in Indiana, but when the Indiana Medical Licensing Board asked Creighton to verify his former employment, Brumback informed them that Garcia was dismissed for "unprofessional behavior."
+In September 2012, he again applied for a medical license in Indiana, but when the Indiana Medical Licensing Board asked Creighton to verify his former employment, Brumback informed them that Garcia was dismissed for "unprofessional behavior."
 He was denied the license in December, due to failure to complete residencies in New York, Illinois and Louisiana, as well as Nebraska.
 Five months later, Garcia attempted to break into Dr. Bewtra's house in Omaha, and immediately after that thwarted attempt, proceeded to murder Dr. Roger Brumback and his wife, Mary.